yogeshjangid1998/RESTful-Web-Services-Complete-Course-java/README.md

 ### <a id="rest-representational-state-transfer">REST (Representational State Transfer)</a>
+### Interview Defination:- A REST API (Representational State Transfer API) is a way for different software applications to communicate with each other over the internet using standard HTTP methods.
+It allows you to perform operations like retrieving, creating, updating, and deleting data.
+###Key Components of a REST API:
+	**Endpoint:** A URL that represents a resource (e.g., /books, /users).
+	**HTTP Methods:** Standard methods like GET, POST, PUT, DELETE used to perform actions on the resources.
+	**Request and Response:** Data is sent to and received from the server in a structured format, usually JSON or XML.

 **REST** is an architectural style for designing networked applications.
 It relies on a stateless, client-server, cacheable communications protocol -- the HTTP protocol is commonly used for this purpose.
 RESTful applications use HTTP requests to perform CRUD (Create/Read/Update/Delete) operations on resources, which can be identified using URLs.
 Here are the key principles of REST: